Second moment of the light-cone Siegel transform and applications: Quantitative intrinsic Diophantine approximation

 \end{Thm}

 The remaining of this section will be devoted to proving Theorems \ref{thm:equidis}-\ref{thm:countmg}.
-We will prove these counting results by applying the general counting results developed in section \ref{sec:meantocount}.
-More precisely, \thmref{thm:equidis}, \thmref{thm:subtranspara} and \thmref{thm:countmg} will follow from \thmref{thm:cfamd}, \thmref{thm:countnoninc} and \thmref{thm:countforall} respectively.
+We will prove these counting results by applying the general counting results developed in section \ref{sec:meantocount}. \comm{Indeed as mentioned in the end of section \ref{sec:meantocount}}, \thmref{thm:equidis}, \thmref{thm:subtranspara} and \thmref{thm:countmg} will follow from \thmref{thm:cfamd}, \thmref{thm:countnoninc} and \thmref{thm:countforall} respectively.
 In order to apply these results, one key step is to choose suitable identity neighborhoods and to verify well-roundedness of the relevant families of sets with respect to these identity neighborhoods.